-Here is a little diagram of the chaordic stepping stones mapped onto the diverge/converge map.
+Here is a little diagram of the chaordic stepping stones mapped onto Sam Kaner’s Diamond of Participation.
 This is a pretty geeky Art of Hosting map, but essentially it describes the way planning unfolds in practice.

 The chaordic stepping stones is a tool I use to do a lot of planning.
 These nine steps help us stay focused on need and purpose and design our structure and outcomes based on that. the first four steps of Need, Purpose, Principles and People are essential elements for the design of an invitation process.
 Getting clear on these steps helps us to generate purpose, questions and an opening for good participatory process to flow.